Thinking of taking an AP test or two in high school? You aren’t alone.

 More students than ever are choosing to take AP classes and exams to get college credit while still in high school.
-There are several reasons for this increasingly common trend.
+And it’s not hard to see why!

-According to the College Board, the number of points you need for each score changes each year.
-It also changes from one test subject to another, so it is difficult to accurately compare AP scores from different tests.
+The number of points you need to earn each score changes every year.
+This is because the scores are based on how well all test-takers preformed on the exam that year.
+It also changes from one test subject to another, so it is difficult to accurately compare AP scores from different tests over the years.

-Why Take Advanced Placement Courses and Tests?
+Why Take Advanced Placement Tests?

 For example, I took the Spanish AP test and received a 4.
 This allowed me to enroll in a 300-level class during my freshman year of college, meaning that I was essentially two years ahead in Spanish.
 I decided to minor in this language just because I had so many credits already, which allowed me to complete my minor by my junior year.

 I took a total of four AP classes in high school, so when I got to college, I was used to the heavy workload.
 While many of my classmates in college dropped like flies freshman year due to the sudden change, I didn’t notice much of a difference from my AP classes in high school.

 This is because many schools offer a weighted GPA when you take an AP or honors course.
-The result is that a B in an advanced class is treated the same as an A in a regular course, so you can give your GPA a boost.
+This means that a B in an advanced class is treated the same as an A in a regular course, so you can give your GPA a boost.

 When you apply to college, admission officers not only want to see that you earned top marks, but that you challenged yourself in high school.
 AP classes are a great way to demonstrate your commitment to a prospective school